wobkobi/wplace/README.md

 # pick a good K automatically from the image
 python palette_map.py input.png --limit

-# hard cap to K colors
+# hard cap to K colours
 python palette_map.py input.png --limit 8
 ```

 Tip: `--limit` works in both modes.
-The code picks the top colors the image actually uses, not just the first K in the palette.
+The code picks the top colours the image actually uses, not just the first K in the palette.

 ## Scaling